Be sure you purchase your aftercare products before your tattoo appointment. Check out our Aftercare Page to see what you need.

 We welcome you to bring a friend.
 Just one though.
 We have limited room through out the shop and the more people the more distractions to the artists.
 This is a flexible recommendation, not a hard fast rule.

 While in the tattoo room do not touch any counters, inks, stations, paper towels, etc. Do not set your things on the counters, beds, chairs, or stations.
 DO NOT USE THE GARBAGE CANS IN THE TATTOO ROOM.
 Everything in the tattoo room is classified as sterile or contaminated.
 Help us reduce the risk of cross contamination.

 Absolutely no food in the tattoo room.
 You can bring a drink in but it must have a top.

 If you bring a guest and they are invited into the tattoo room guests need to avoid contact with our clients, furniture, and artists.
 If they are moving in or out of the room they need to move slowly and with awareness to their surroundings.
-A guest tapping your chair while we are pulling a precise line won't go over well with you or your artist.
+A guest tapping our chair while we are pulling a precise line won't go over well .
 Guest should wait for an artist to provide a seat for them.
-Do not sit without an artist showing where to sit.
+Do not sit without an artist showing you where to sit.
 Again help us reduce the risk of cross contamination.